AnyDSL/MimIR/docs/coding.md

 ../scripts/probe.sh foo.mim
 ```

-To generate a one-line reproducer for the current checkout and a specific `lit` failure, use:
+@note To generate a one-line reproducer for the current checkout and a specific `lit` failure, use:
 ```sh
 ./scripts/make_lit_error.sh foo.mim
 ```